Baltimore Colts relocation to Indianapolis: 1975–1980

 Although the Colts made the playoffs for three straight years from 1975 to 1977, there had still been no progress made on a new park for the team.
 Robert Irsay first spoke with Phoenix, Arizona, in 1976 and then Indianapolis, Indiana, in 1977 about the possibility of moving his team to one of those cities.
 In 1976, he acknowledged publicly that he had received an attractive offer to move the franchise to Phoenix.
 Then, in 1977, he said, "I like Baltimore and want to stay there, but when are we going to find out something about our stadium?
 I'm getting offers from towns like Indianapolis to build me a new stadium and give me other inducements to move there.
 I don't want to but I'd like to see some action in Baltimore."
 In 1979, Hoffberger sold the Orioles to Washington, D.C. attorney Edward Bennett Williams, who declared 1980 to be a trial year for the fans of Baltimore.
 He then went on to explain his concerns with Memorial Stadium, saying it had "inadequate parking and inadequate access and egress.
 Frankly, I don't know if those problems will ever be solvable at that location."

-Irsay began shopping the Colts around in earnest, talking first to officials from the Los Angeles Memorial Coliseum Commission, Memphis, Tennessee, and Jacksonville, Florida where he visited the Gator Bowl packed with 50,000 cheering fans trying to convince him that Jacksonville would be the best home for the Colts.
-That same year Irsay presented Maryland's Governor Harry Hughes with a request for $25 million in renovation to the 64,124 seat Memorial Stadium.
+Irsay began shopping the Colts around in earnest, talking first to officials from the Los Angeles Memorial Coliseum Commission, Memphis, Tennessee, and Jacksonville, Florida, where he visited the Gator Bowl packed with 50,000 cheering fans trying to convince him that Jacksonville would be the best home for the Colts.
+That same year Irsay presented Maryland Governor Harry Hughes with a request for $25 million in renovation to the 64,124 seat Memorial Stadium.
 Irsay's request for $25 million in improvements was decreased to $23 million by the Maryland legislature.
 The plan added more seats (but none of the revenue-generating skyboxes), improved the plumbing, and gave both teams better office space.
 The plan's approval was contingent on both the Colts and Baltimore Orioles signing long-term leases.
 The Orioles challenged the requested football improvements and refused to sign anything more than a one-year lease.
 Irsay also refused to sign long term.
 As a result, the funds and improvements never came.